-Table 5C.
-Publications of Those in Training: Undergraduate
+Table 5D.
+Publications of Those in Training: International Trainees

 Rationale

-This information provides an indicator of the ability of each faculty member to foster undergraduate trainee productivity through generation of publishable results.
+This information provides an indicator of the ability of each faculty member to foster international trainee productivity through generation of publishable results.

 Instructions

-For trainee, list the following:
+For each trainee, list the following:

 Faculty Member.
-Sort undergraduate students by faculty member.
+Sort international trainees by faculty member.
 List each faculty member in the format Last Name, First Name and Middle Initial.

 Trainee Name.
-List each undergraduate student in the format Last Name, First Name and Middle Initial.
+List each international trainee in the format Last Name, First Name and Middle Initial.

 New applications.
-For each participating faculty member in a new application, list all publications of representative, previous undergraduate students from the last 10 years and all current undergraduate students.
-Only include individuals who would have been eligible for appointment to this training program whose training in the research mentor’s lab resulted in a research publication or abstract from a poster.
-Exclude individuals undertaking short-term (12 week or less) training experiences with a faculty member.
+For each participating faculty member in a new application, list all publications of representative, previous international trainees from the last 10 years and all current international trainees.
+Only include individuals who would have been eligible for support under this or a similar training program whose training in the research mentor’s lab resulted in a research publication or abstract from a poster.
+Exclude individuals in short-term (12 weeks or less) training experiences with a faculty member.

 Renewal/Revision applications.
-For each participating faculty member in a renewal/revision application, list the publications of all current trainees and those appointed to the grant for up to the past 10 years, with the exception of those appointed to short-term training positions.
+For each participating faculty member in a renewal/revision application, list the publications of all current trainees and those supported by the grant for up to the past 10 years, with the exception of those in short-term (< 12 weeks) training positions.

 Past or Current Trainee.
-For each faculty member, list past undergraduate students first and then current undergraduate students.
-Indicate whether each undergraduate student is past or current.
-Sort each group by their year of entry into the undergraduate program.
+For each faculty member, list past international trainees first and then current international trainees.
+Indicate whether each international trainee is past or current.
+Sort each group by their year of entry into the training program.

 Training Period.
-For past undergraduate students, indicate the year that each undergraduate student enrolled in the degree-granting program and the year they completed or left the degree-granting program, in the format YYYY-YYYY.
-For current undergraduate students, report the year of enrollment and indicate that training is underway by using the format YYYY-Present.
+For past international trainees, indicate the year that each international trainee enrolled in the research training program and the year they completed or left the research training program, in the format YYYY-YYYY.
+For current international trainees, report the year of enrollment and indicate that training is underway by using the format YYYY-Present.

 Publication (Authors, Year, Title, Journal, Volume, Inclusive Pages).
 List publications in chronological order, followed by abstract-only publications.
-List all publications of undergraduate students resulting from their period of training in the participating faculty member’s laboratory or in association with the current undergraduate program, through completion of their undergraduate degree.
-Do not list publications resulting from work done prior to entering the undergraduate program or arising from research initiated after the completion of the program.
+List all publications of international trainees resulting from their period of training in the participating faculty member’s laboratory or in association with the current research training program, through completion of their research training.
+Do not list publications resulting from work done prior to entering the research training program or arising from research initiated after the completion of the program.
 List abstract-only publications only if a peer-reviewed publication has not appeared and label these clearly as abstracts.
-Boldface the undergraduate student’s name in the author list.
+Boldface the international trainee’s name in the author list.

-For undergraduate students without a publication, indicate “No Publications.”
+For international trainees without a publication, indicate “No Publications.”
 Provide one of the following explanatory phrases: new entrant, leave of absence, change of research supervisor, left program, other.

-Summarize these data in the body of the application, including, for example, the average number of publications and how many undergraduate students published their work.
+Summarize these data in the body of the application, including, for example, the average number of publications and how many international trainees published their work.

-Sample Table 5C.
-Publications of Those in Training: Undergraduate
+Sample Table 5D.
+Publications of Those in Training: International Trainees